FSYED7X/image_compress_crop_preview/README.md

 # image_compress_crop_preview

-> Another cool React library - the combination of browser-image-compression, tinycrop, curtail, react-progressbar and react-particles-js
+> Another cool React library

-This Library is a simple type of input tag.
+This Library is a simply a `input tag`.
 It takes the input file compresses it, crop it and returns the Base64 of the input image.
+Almost all projects need such functionality that allows user to select, compress, crop and preview the images before uploding it.
+This Library is a timesaver(sometimes lifesaver :sweat_smile:).
+It is build using browser-image-compression, tinycrop, curtail, react-progressbar and react-particles-js.

 ![Demo](demo.gif)